matoga/wolfram-autosave/README.md

 ## Notes

-- On macOS/Linux the backup file is hidden by a leading dot, e.g. .MyNotebook.autosave.nb
-- On Windows the file is hidden using the attrib +H flag
+- On macOS/Linux the backup file is hidden by a leading dot, e.g. .MyNotebook.autosave.nb, but on Windows the file is hidden just using the attrib +H flag and is saved without the leading dot.
 - The package stores state in global symbols ($AutosavePath, $AutosaveTask), so you can only run one autosave task per notebook session
-- Only the notebook contents are saved, not kernel variables in memory
+- Only the notebook contents are backed up, not kernel variables in memory